 Knowing the big idea for your book – every book has one

-Authors struggle to write because they don’t know what to write about which is not suppose to be – the reason is simply that a book is really just a big idea spread into different chapters or pages.
+Authors struggle to write because they don’t know what to write about which is not supposed to be – the reason is simply that a book is really just a big idea spread into different chapters or pages.

 Most books usually have just one main big idea that they want to convey, some might have two or three, some people explain system or processes in their books, but in all honesty, one big idea is usually enough for a book.